 Returning home she gives the cookies to her mother.
 After lunch they sit down to have coffee and cookies.
 After tasting the first one Mrs Barrington asks, “Marcella, where did you get these cookies?”

 “Left overs from my job interview this morning.
 My prospective boss told me to take them.
 Why, is there something wrong with them?”

 Her mother says, “No, nothing wrong.
 I’d love it if you can get hold of the recipe for these for me.
 I haven’t tasted these cookies for many years.
 I know they happen to be a closely kept clan secret.
 They’re only made for special occasions, and then the rules are only their maker can offer them to you to take away.”

 Marcella sits up, “What’s that, mother?
 The person who offers them to you to take away has to have made them?”
-Her mother nods.
-"But he’s only a boy, about nine or ten years old!”
+Her mother nods yes.
+“But he’s only a boy, about nine or ten years old!”

-Her father sits up, saying, “A ten year old boy’s offering you a job?”
-She nods.
+Her father sits up while saying, “A ten year old boy’s offering you a job?”
+She nods yes.
 He gives his wife a serious look, stands, walks over, and helps himself to a cookie.
-Eating it he gives a big smile, and sits down, while saying “If he can organise a business as well as he can make these cookies, I’d take the job.”
+Eating it he gives a big smile, and sits down while saying “If he can organise a business as well as he can make these cookies, I’d take the job.”

-She laughs, "Yes, he can!
+A laughing Marcella says, “Yes, he can!
 His draft business plan is almost perfect for presentation.
 Much better than ones I’ve seen done by business executives four times his age.
-But this is really a case of ‘all the eggs in one basket’ and in a ‘sink or swim’ situation.
+But this is really a case of ‘all of the eggs in one basket’ and in a ‘sink or swim’ situation.
 I have to quit my job to take a run at this.
 If we don’t get the senior financing we’re dead.”

 Her mother looks up, “You think about it and do what you think is best.
 But this boy is not your average boy, not if he can cook these biscuits this well.
 They’re a very difficult recipe; that, I know.”